 Is an HR plan different from an employee development plan?

-Even though the human resource planning process may involve outlining some employee development tactics, it is not unique to each employee as in the case of an employee development plan.
+The human resource planning process may include employee development tactics.
+However, it is not tailored to each employee like an employee development plan.